Strawberry Field: The Beatles

 The name of the home became famous in 1967 with the release of the Beatles' single "Strawberry Fields Forever", written by John Lennon, who had grown up at nearby 251 Menlove Avenue.
 Beaconsfield Road, where Strawberry Field is located, is a side street from Menlove Avenue.
 One of Lennon's childhood treats was the garden party that took place each summer, on the grounds of Strawberry Field.
 Lennon's Aunt Mimi recalled, "As soon as we could hear the Salvation Army Band starting, John would jump up and down shouting, 'Mimi, come on.
 We're going to be late.'"

-Lennon would often scale the walls of Strawberry Field to play with the children in the Salvation Army home.
-The proprietors complained to his school about his antics but to no avail.
-Finally, they took him to his Aunt Mimi, with whom he was living.
-She told him that if he continued to do this, they would hang him.
-He continued anyway, thus the lyric, "Nothing to get hung about, Strawberry Fields forever."

 Legacy

 Strawberry Field was recognised by Nikolaus Pevsner in his 1969 survey of the buildings of South Lancashire.
 However, by then, the building was increasingly unfit for purpose.
 By 1973, structural problems such as dry rot meant that it was more cost-effective to demolish the building and replace it with a purpose-built children's home.
 This new home provided three family units, each accommodating 12 children.
 The driveway entrance to the building was moved further west along Beaconsfield Road so the gateposts bearing the name of Strawberry Field were no longer used.
 Throughout the 1970s and beyond, the disused entrance and its gates became a mecca for Beatles fans from around the world.
 As a result, the gates continued to be painted bright red; the painted nameplates were also maintained.